No-Trade-No-Life/Yuan/ui/docs/docs/agent-guide/using-position-manager.md

 # Using Position Manager

+**Position Manager** helps managing positions by order operations, which is one of advanced forms of hook.

 > Prerequisite Reading:
 >
 > - [Using Hooks](./using-hooks)

-**Position Manager** is one of advanced forms of hook, which helps you to manage positions by order operations.

 You can compose your own position manager by using the basic hooks.